 THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

-Whether you’re painting your kitchen cabinets, bathroom vanity or front door, there are FEW colours as classic and versatile as navy blue.
+Whether you’re painting your kitchen cabinets, bathroom vanity or front door, FEW colours are as classic and versatile as navy blue.

 Navy blue has been kickin’ it a LONG TIME in the design world, and while its popularity ebbs and flows, it’s hands-down, one of the colours with serious longevity when it comes to today’s trends.

-Now, I can’t tell you that your cabinets, built-ins or front door will SUIT navy blue, not every home can visually support it!
-You need the right environment, finishes and colours to support the strength of navy blue, but these ideas will at least get you off to a good start in your colour journey!
+Now, I can’t tell you that your cabinets, built-ins or front door will SUIT navy blue; not every home can visually support it.
+You need the right environment, finishes and colours to support the strength of navy blue, but these ideas will at least get you off to a good start.
 And if you find out that blue doesn’t work for you – I’ve got more!

 I love to show RELATEABLE & REAL homes, so ONLY use photos from my Online Colour Consulting clients.
 This means I don’t always have the quality or TYPE of pics I need, but DEFINITELY have some SUPER helpful info to help you on your way!